 The ankle collar is both supportive and comfortable during foot flexion.
 Four lower eyelets, one central lock, and two upper hook eyelets comprise the lacing system.
 We quite like this boot, but the lacing system disappointed us.
 The middle locking eyelet is small and hard to get to and doesn't lock tight on the factory laces.
 Additionally, the laces popped right out of the top hook eyelets more than once when hiking steeply uphill.
 After comparing the Renegade's eyelets and laces to other boots, we found that replacing the supplied laces with a slightly larger and stiffer lace worked much better.

 This boot has a reputation for comfort, and with wide sizes available, your chances of finding the right fit are good.

-Several pieces of leather are used on each side of this boot to create a form fitting upper, making for lots of seams.
+Several pieces of leather are used on each side of this boot to create a form-fitting upper, making for lots of seams.
 Four pieces of leather make up the forefoot flex point, and these three seams will wear in rough terrain.
-More than others, the Renegade's longevity will benefit from both Seam Grip and a leather treatment.
+More than others, the Renegade's longevity will benefit from both Seam Grip and leather treatment.
 The Vibram Evo soles showed no signs of wear after multiple backpacking trips and day hikes.

 — Ross Robinson and Brandon Lampley